 The rare disease genetic testing market size is expected to see rapid growth in the next few years.
-It will grow to $1.93 billion in 2029 at a compound annual growth rate (CAGR) of 13.3%.
-The growth in the forecast period can be attributed to increasing adoption of next-generation sequencing, rising focus on personalized medicine, growing investments in genetic research, expanding healthcare infrastructure in emerging markets, rising demand for diagnostic testing, increased hereditary cancer testing, and growing preference for non-invasive diagnostic solutions.
-Major trends in the forecast period include advancements in genome editing technologies, development of advanced bioinformatics tools for genetic data analysis, innovation in multi-gene panel testing, progress in portable genetic testing devices, and improvements in sample collection techniques.
+It will grow to $2.18 billion in 2030 at a compound annual growth rate (CAGR) of 13.1%.
+The growth in the forecast period can be attributed to increasing demand for personalized medicine, rising investments in genomic data analytics, expansion of population-scale genetic screening, growing integration of genetics into routine clinical care, advancements in bioinformatics platforms.
+Major trends in the forecast period include increasing adoption of next-generation sequencing for rare diseases, growing use of AI-driven variant interpretation, expansion of comprehensive genetic testing panels, rising integration of genetic data with clinical decision systems, enhanced focus on early and accurate diagnosis.

-The rising prevalence of genetic disorders is driving growth in the rare disease genetic testing market.
-Genetic disorders arise from DNA abnormalities, either inherited from one or both parents or caused by new mutations.
-Factors such as increasing parental age contribute to a higher likelihood of passing on genetic mutations.
-Rare disease genetic testing enables early and accurate detection of these conditions, supporting personalized treatment planning and improving patient outcomes.
-For example, in May 2024, the UK National Health Service reported that 17,000 people were living with sickle cell disease, an inherited genetic blood disorder, with approximately 250 new cases diagnosed each year, highlighting the ongoing need for genetic testing.
+The increasing prevalence of genetic disorders is expected to drive the growth of the rare disease genetic testing market in the coming years.
+Genetic disorders are medical conditions caused by abnormalities in an individual’s deoxyribonucleic acid, which can be inherited from one or both parents or result from new mutations.
+The rise in genetic disorders is partly due to increasing parental age, as older parents have a higher likelihood of passing genetic mutations to their children.
+Rare disease genetic testing enables the identification of specific mutations, supporting accurate and early diagnosis.
+It also facilitates personalized treatment planning, improving patient care and long-term health outcomes.
+For example, in May 2024, the National Health Service in the UK reported that 17,000 people were living with sickle cell disease, an inherited genetic blood disorder, with approximately 250 new cases diagnosed annually.
+Thus, the growing incidence of genetic disorders is fueling the expansion of the rare disease genetic testing market.

-Major players in the rare disease genetic testing market are Thermo Fisher Scientific Inc., Quest Diagnostics Inc., Eurofins Scientific SE, Agilent Technologies Inc., Illumina Inc., QIAGEN N.V., Natera Inc., OPKO Health Inc., Myriad Genetics Inc., Fulgent Genetics Inc., BioReference Laboratories Inc., Invitae Corporation, Ambry Genetics Corporation, Centogene N.V., Baylor Genetics Company, PreventionGenetics, Blueprint Genetics Oy, Realm IDX Inc., Artemis DNA Inc., BGI Genomics Co.
-Ltd.
+Major companies operating in the rare disease genetic testing market are Thermo Fisher Scientific Inc., Quest Diagnostics Inc., Eurofins Scientific SE, Agilent Technologies Inc., Illumina Inc., QIAGEN N.V., Natera Inc., OPKO Health Inc., Myriad Genetics Inc., Fulgent Genetics Inc., BioReference Laboratories Inc., Invitae Corporation, Ambry Genetics Corporation, Centogene N.V., Baylor Genetics Company, PreventionGenetics, Blueprint Genetics Oy, Artemis DNA Inc., BGI Genomics Co.
+Ltd., GeneDx Inc., Genomics England Ltd.

-North America was the largest region in the rare disease genetic testing market in 2024.
+North America was the largest region in the rare disease genetic testing market in 2025.
 Asia-Pacific is expected to be the fastest-growing region in the forecast period.
-The regions covered in rare disease genetic testing market report are Asia-Pacific, Western Europe, Eastern Europe, North America, South America, Middle East and Africa.
-The countries covered in the rare disease genetic testing market report are Australia, Brazil, China, France, Germany, India, Indonesia, Japan, Russia, South Korea, UK, USA, Canada, Italy, Spain.
+The regions covered in the rare disease genetic testing market report are Asia-Pacific, South East Asia, Western Europe, Eastern Europe, North America, South America, Middle East, Africa.
+The countries covered in the rare disease genetic testing market report are Australia, Brazil, China, France, Germany, India, Indonesia, Japan, Taiwan, Russia, South Korea, UK, USA, Canada, Italy, Spain.

 The rare disease genetic testing market research report is one of a series of new reports that provides rare disease genetic testing market statistics, including rare disease genetic testing industry global market size, regional shares, competitors with a rare disease genetic testing market share, detailed rare disease genetic testing market segments, market trends and opportunities, and any further data you may need to thrive in the rare disease genetic testing industry.
 This rare disease genetic testing market research report delivers a complete perspective of everything you need, with an in-depth analysis of the current and future scenario of the industry.